-It’s time to change up your look and go a little more modern.
+It’s time to change up your look and go modern.
 A high taper fade haircut is just the way to go.
-While there are plenty of trendy haircuts for men, the taper look fits all kinds of professionals, creatives, and ages.
+While there are plenty of trendy fade haircuts for men, the taper look fits all kinds of professionals, creatives, and ages.

 1. Classic Taper with Low Fade